Cosmological phase transitions: from perturbative particle physics to gravitational waves: Gravitational waves from first-order phase transitions

 \subsection{Gravitational waves}

 Phase transitions in our cosmological history could result in gravitational waves (GWs) that are observable in ground- or space-based detectors.
 Let us briefly review GWs, including how they arise in general relativity and how they are detected.
-The central equations in general relativity are Einstein's equations~\cite{1916AnP...354..769E},
+The central equations in general relativity are Einstein's equations~\cite{1916AnP...354..769E},\footnote{We adopt natural units where $\hbar = c = 1$ throughout.}